klbarret-gif/Personal-Digital-Lexicon-/README.md

 # Personal Digital Lexicon
-*A collection of my language, gathered from messages to friends*
+*A collection of my language, gathered from messages to my best friend*

 ## Process:

 My best friend from high school and I still use Discord to talk because of the years of messages we have on there.
 In order to read and analyze these messages, I used Discrub, an incredibly useful chrome extension.
 Unfortunately, it takes hours to compile incredibly large amounts of text in Discord.

 From 2023 to now, *I have sent over 150k messages* to my best friend on Discord and counting.
-This data dictated most of my results.

-I also added some messages I sent in recent groupchats with my friend group emoji or certain phrases frequencies.

 Discrub saves message content into a csv file, which I read and analyzed in Python to find the phrases I use the most.
 I used code from Stack Overflow and Google with some slight adjustments.
 This csv data was used to created graphs in Google Sheets.
 Then I searched for these words, phrases, and emoji's in Discord, screen-shotting candid moments of my life that are not too personally incriminating.